Financing Law School

 Number of Entering Students with Conditional Scholarships

-Number of Students Whose Scholarships Have Since Been Reduced or Eliminated
+Number of Students with Conditional Scholarships that have Since Been Reduced or Eliminated

 In addition to the conditional scholarships awarded by the Law School, the Law School also awards a number of non-conditional scholarships.
 Information on the total scholarships awarded by the Law School is shown below.